Do you want to enable automatic updates for major WordPress updates?

 WordPress is a regularly maintained software.
-Thousands of developers contribute to make WordPress better and secure.
+Thousands of developers contribute to making WordPress better and more secure.

 2. Are updates safe for my website?

-However, we recommend everyone to always back your WordPress website before updates.
+However, we recommend everyone always back up their WordPress website before updates.
 This allows you to quickly revert back in case anything goes wrong after an update.